 Finally, your total or partial knee replacement surgery is on the calendar.
 You’re looking forward to stronger knees, more mobility and less pain.
 You might even be a little nervous.
 But are you really ready?
-Have you done all the necessary prep work?
+Do you know what you need to do to prepare for a knee replacement?

 Many of my patients ask what they can do to reduce their stress level leading up to the big day and help make sure their recovery goes as smoothly as possible.
 The best advice I have is to be prepared.
 The time you spend preparing for your knee replacement surgery is just as important as your recovery time.